AhmedEl-hadad/Arabic-Localization-Helper/README.md

 - Doesn't use AI or machine learning (uses a dictionary-based approach)
 - Doesn't create backup files

+> ⚠️ **Important**: When downloading the tool from GitHub, you get the source files.
+To use the tool properly, you must run `npm install` in the project directory to install all dependencies before running commands.

 ## Features

-- ✅ **Multiple File Type Support**: JSON, JavaScript, TypeScript, JSX, TSX, and HTML files
+- ✅ **Multiple File Type Support**: JSON, JavaScript, TypeScript, JSX, TSX, HTML, CSS, SCSS, and LESS files
+- ✅ **RTL CSS Support**: Automatically converts CSS/SCSS/LESS files to RTL versions
+- ✅ **HTML RTL Attributes**: Automatically adds `dir="rtl"` and `lang="ar"` to HTML files
 - ✅ **Safe AST Parsing**: Uses Abstract Syntax Tree parsing for JavaScript/TypeScript to only translate safe strings
 - ✅ **Automatic Scanning**: Recursively scans your project directory
 - ✅ **Smart Exclusions**: Automatically skips `node_modules`, `.git`, build folders, and already-translated files